anuragkh/anuragkh.github.io/index.md

 # Recent News

 **[2025]**
-* [In-network ordering](papers/do.pdf) of coherence messages for release consistency acce[ted to ISCA'25!
+* [In-network ordering](papers/do.pdf) of coherence messages for release consistency accepted to ISCA'25!
 * [PULSE](papers/pulse.pdf) accepted to ASPLOS'25!

 **[2024]**